Skip to Main Content

 • Conferred BSE degree from the college

-• Successful completion of the Teacher Education Program, including the clinical teaching experience
+• Successful completion of the EPP, including the clinical teaching experience

 • Passing scores on the required state certification exams